Ocean City Municipal Airport (New Jersey): History

 In October 1929, Ocean City officials purchased 124 acre of land between 22nd and 28th street, west of Bay Avenue, for $87,000 (1929 USD).
 The city planned on building a municipal airport, replacing the grassy field at 18th and Bay.
-A week after the city purchased the land, the Wall Street Crash of 1929 occurred, which halted plans due to lack of money.
-On September 7, 1932, then-mayor Harry Headley named the undeveloped airport as Clarke Field, after Vincent A. Clarke, Jr., commander of the USS Los Angeles airship.
+A week after the city purchased the land, the Wall Street crash of 1929 occurred, which halted plans due to lack of money.
+On September 7, 1932, then-mayor Harry Headley named the undeveloped airport as Clarke Field, after Vincent A. Clarke Jr., commander of the USS Los Angeles airship.
 On January 5, 1934, Mayor Headley announced that the city received a $100,400 grant (1934 USD) from the Civil Works Administration to construct the new airport – about 75% would go toward labor, employing about 400 people, while the remainder of the cost was for materials.

 On January 15, 1934, the future airport had its groundbreaking ceremony.
 The airport was designed by Erwin L. Schwatt, and was originally intended to have three runways, with material dredged from the bay.
 On July 4, 1935, the airport opened, after delays due to weather and broken equipment.
 The airport opened to the public in November 1937, making it the only airport on a New Jersey barrier island.

 In February 2018, the city of Ocean City proposed spending $2.3 million to rebuild the airport, replacing the small building that currently houses the airport operation center and a small diner.

 Facilities and aircraft

 Ocean City Municipal Airport covers an area of 60 acre.
 It contains one asphalt paved runway (6/24) measuring 2972 ft in length, and 60 ft wide.

 For the 12-month period ending June 30, 2018, the airport had 22,218 aircraft operations, which averages to 61 per day, with 40% local general aviation and 60% itinerant general aviation.
 There are 14 aircraft based at this airport: 12 single-engine and 2 multi-engine.

-On the airport premises is the Airport Diner.
+On the airport premises is the Ocean City Municipal Golf Course.
+The Airport Diner, formerly housed in the airport building, closed during the COVID-19 pandemic.